-AEMO will assess how new methodologies or inputs would have performed if they had been executed over the previous five years of forecasting if practicable, considering the costs and benefits of doing so.
-Such considerations will include the time and cost required to develop systems and resources to reproduce historical forecasts, the availability of historical input data at the spatial and temporal resolution needed to train the models, and the materiality of the change in methodology.
-The potential for cost effective assessment against historical years will differ by methodology and input
+AEMO will assess how the forecasting performance of nnew methodologies or inputs would have performed if they had been executed over the previous five years of forecasting if practicable, considering the with consideration of the costs and benefits of doing so. -Such considerations will include the time and cost required to develop systems and resources to reproduce historical forecasts, the availability of historical input data at the spatial and temporal resolution needed to train the models, and the materiality of the change in methodology.
+The potential for cost effective assessment against historical years will differ by methodology and input-